What is Volume Profile Indicator & How it Works?

 These are price levels where a large amount of trading occurred.
 They indicate areas of interest and often act as support or resistance zones.

 These are price areas with little trading activity.
-They may act as areas of rejection – where price moved quickly without much hesitation.
+They may act as areas of rejection – where price moves quickly without much hesitation.

 The POC is the price level with the highest traded volume during the selected period.
 It’s the most accepted price by the market and a major zone to watch.

 This includes the range of prices where about 70% of the trading activity took place.
-It helps traders understand where the market was balanced or “in agreement”.
+It shows where the majority of trading occurred, representing the 'fair value' range — though it can reflect either a balanced or a trending market depending on its shape.

 How Volume Profile Differs from Traditional Volume?